Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-09-10-tis-is-working-in-a-wollongong-cafe.md

 <blockquote>

-<div></div>

-<div>2.
-Stupid hipster barista gives me a dirty look when I asked him for more coffee in my coffee.
+2. Stupid hipster barista gives me a dirty look when I asked him for more coffee in my coffee.
 A cup of foamy milk is not a latte, dude.
 I am not the twit here.
 You are the twit!
 You are the twit!
 Say clever and cutting things to him inside my head.
 Actually not very clever.
 More like 'You think you're so good.
-But you're not.'</div>
+But you're not.'

-<div></div>

-<div>3.
-Accidentally pour hot coffee on self and shriek 'Fucky fuck!
+3. Accidentally pour hot coffee on self and shriek 'Fucky fuck!
 Fuck!'
 Quietly accept dirty looks from amorous seniors.
 Bad library behaviour.
-I am the twit.</div>
+I am the twit.

-<div></div>

-<div>4.
-Apply Pomodoro Technique to writing work and struggle to focus for twenty minutes.
+4. Apply Pomodoro Technique to writing work and struggle to focus for twenty minutes.
 Sadly realise have the attention span of an adolescent chimpanzee.
-Unfortunately have more responsibilities.</div>
+Unfortunately have more responsibilities.

-<div></div>

-<div>5.
-Check time for optometrist appointment and think about frames for reading glasses.
-Realise that while mocking seniors next door, I am in fact, tripping, metaphorically, on the heels of their orthopaedic sandals.</div>
+5. Check time for optometrist appointment and think about frames for reading glasses.
+Realise that while mocking seniors next door, I am in fact, tripping, metaphorically, on the heels of their orthopaedic sandals.

-<div></div>

-<div>6.
-Mmmmmm.
+6. Mmmmmm.
 Orthopaedic sandals.

 7. Seniors are leaving, perhaps for the early bird dinner special at the club.